The WTA Bogota Open is a women’s tennis tournament that is played on outdoor clay courts in Bogota, Columbia.

 Dates

-The 2023 WTA Bogota tennis tournament took place from the 3rd to the 9th of April 2023, with the tournament being played in the same week as the WTA 500 tournament in Charleston and the ATP tournaments in Estoril, Houston, San Luis Potosi, and Marrakech.
+The 2024 WTA Bogota tennis tournament will take place from the 1st to the 7th of April 2024, with the tournament being played in the same week as the WTA 500 tournament in Charleston and the ATP tournaments in Estoril, Houston, and Marrakech.

 Tickets

-Tickets for the 2023 WTA Bogota tournament were available to purchase through the tournament’s official ticketing partner Tuboleta.
+Ticket information for the 2024 Bogota WTA 250 tournament has yet to be released but in 2023, tickets were available to purchase through the tournament’s official ticketing partner Tuboleta.

 Players

-The official entry list for the 2023 tournament in Bogota has now been released and below is a selection of players who participated in the singles in 2023.
+The official player entry list for the 2024 tournament in Bogota has not yet been released but below is a selection of players who participated in the singles in 2023.

 - Elise Mertens